 In May 2012 Carys auditioned for David Wright, who was looking for a vocalist for concert and possible recording work.
-The first concert, on 9th June, did not go off entirely without a hitch but it sowed the seed for pretty much everything that has happened since.
+9th June saw their first concert together, sowing the seed for pretty much everything that has happened since.

 In November 2012 her song “An Honest Man” was featured in “The Story Behind The Song” on FolkCast, one of the largest European folk podcasts.
 She spent much of 2013 concentrating on live performance, including Folk at the Boat in Ipswich and the ‘Flaming June’ buskers stage at Folkstock.
 2013 culminated with the release of her festive single “At the Turn of the Year”; the video of which can be found on her youtube channel.

-2014 saw Carys’s first official appearance on CD, singing on the Code Indigo album “Take the Money and Run”.
+2014 saw Carys’s first official vocal appearance on the Code Indigo album “Take the Money and Run”.
 During this year she also joined the tribute band “Lightwish” and began making plans for Celandine’s debut CD.

 During 2016 David Wright and Carys began working on a track which got longer…and longer!
 What started as a 15 minute piece grew into an entire album, and thus “Prophecy” was released in March 2017.
 Promotional concerts in the UK, Germany and Norway followed.
 Autumn 2017 also saw Code Indigo supporting Tangerine Dream in the Netherlands.

 When Carys is not singing she designs and makes her own costumes, writes things or sleeps.
-For four years she took part in National Novel Writing Month, resulting in three unpublished novels and one self-indulgent unpublishable sequel (to John Wyndham’s “The Chrysalids”).
+She has written several unpublished novels and one self-indulgent unpublishable sequel (to John Wyndham’s “The Chrysalids”).
 Sadly, after the initial writing she convinces herself that it’s all terrible and has thus far completely failed at editing.
 She has a degree in Biology and Earth Sciences from the Open University because it was really good fun to play with microscopes and fossils.
 In her spare time she has a cat, a dog and a day job.